Burn Notice Characters

 Photo of Guri Weinberg playing Burn Notice TV character Ari Zamar

 The son a spy and accomplice arms dealer.
 A bit “thick” and a womanizer, he was used by MW to obtain the where-abouts of their arms warehouse in order to force the Zamars out of town.
-Current location: At large.

 Seen in episodes: 5